 However, for many people a gluten-free diet isn’t enough.
 Some grains that don’t contain gluten, such as corn, oats and rice, contain proteins that are similar enough in structure to gluten to elicit an immune response in people with CD or NCGS.
 In addition, about 50 percent of patients with CD show signs of intolerance to casein, the protein in milk.
 This may explain why up to 30 percent of CD patients continue to have symptoms or clinical signs after adopting a gluten-free diet.
 For this reason, I recommend a completely grain- and dairy-free diet during the gluten elimination diet.

 In addition, confounding factors like multiple food allergies or sensitivities can mask gluten sensitivity.
 For instance, if you eliminate gluten from your diet but don’t feel better, this does not necessarily mean you’re not gluten sensitive.
 This could mean that you are also allergic to soy or eggs, for instance, but are still eating these foods while doing the gluten elimination.
 In this case, you may need to do a full elimination diet and challenge test of common foods that cause food sensitivities.
-For more information, read my blog Food Sensitivities Make You Sick and Fat.
+For more information, read my article Food Sensitivities Make You Sick and Fat.

 The Gluten-Free Diet